-Service Animal: A service animal is a dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Service animal: A service animal is a dog or miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the individual's disability.
 The provision of emotional support, well-being, comfort, or companionship does not constitute work or tasks for the purposes of this definition.
 Other species of animals are not considered service animals for the purposes of this definition.

-Emotional Support Animal: An emotional support animal is any animal that provides emotional support, well-being, or companionship that alleviates or mitigates symptoms of an individual's disability.
+Emotional support animal: An emotional support animal is any animal that provides emotional support, well-being, or companionship that alleviates or mitigates symptoms of an individual's disability.
 The animal need not be individually trained.
 Emotional support animals are not limited to dogs or miniature horses and can be other species of animal.
 Emotional support animals are not considered service animals.

 Pet: A pet is an animal kept for ordinary use and companionship.
-A Pet is not considered a Service Animal or an Emotional Support Animal.
-Students are not permitted to keep or bring Pets onto University property, with the exception that Pets are permitted on University property in outdoor areas that are open to the public, provided that they are controlled by a leash, harness, or other tether and the presence of and behavior of the Pet are in compliance with applicable state and local laws, regulations, and ordinances.
+A pet is not considered a service animal or an emotional support animal.
+Students are not permitted to keep or bring pets onto University property, with the exception that pets are permitted on University property in outdoor areas that are open to the public.
+Pets in public outdoor University property must be controlled by a leash, harness, or other tether and the presence and behavior of the pet are in compliance with applicable state and local laws, regulations, and ordinances.